aayushkarkiii/Land-Segmentation/README.md

-A full fledge readme with documentation will be commited soon
+--A full-fledged readme with documentation will be committed soon